hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 Two windows, and they are different:

 * **Removing a member in Hexpm** takes effect within thirty minutes.
 The CLI's access token is a capability the edge verifies without a database lookup, so it keeps its scopes until it is next refreshed.
 Web access ends immediately.
-* **Deactivating someone in your provider only** takes effect when their organization access session expires, which is the lifetime you set.
-Hexpm does not learn about a provider-side deactivation until then.
+* **Deactivating someone in your provider only** takes effect when the provider sends a back-channel logout token, if you configured that, and otherwise when their organization access session expires, which is the lifetime you set.
+The logout token is the fast path; the lifetime is the guarantee.

 SCIM closes the second one and is not in this release.
 Until it ships, the session lifetime is what bounds it, which is the reason to pick that number deliberately rather than take the default.